bartr/heartbeat/README.md

 ## Project Description

-TinyBench is a simple http server written in `go` designed to allow you to measure and monitor network performance `into your k8s clusters`.
-Unlike most network tools, TinyBench runs as a k8s pod which monitors and measures all the way through ingress and service mesh ensuring an end-to-end measurement.
+Heartbeat is a simple http server written in `go` designed to allow you to measure and monitor network performance `into your k8s clusters`.
+Unlike most network tools, Heartbeat runs as a k8s pod which monitors and measures all the way through ingress and service mesh ensuring an end-to-end measurement.

-TinyBench will run on any Kubernetes cluster and is targeted at `edge` scenarios as well as cloud and on-prem.
-Because we targeted the edge by design, we engineered TinyBench to be, well, `tiny`
+Heartbeat will run on any Kubernetes cluster and is targeted at `edge` scenarios as well as cloud and on-prem.
+Because we targeted the edge by design, we engineered Heartbeat to be, well, `tiny`

-We designed TinyBench to run on thousands of edge nodes.
+We designed Heartbeat to run on thousands of edge nodes.
 During design, here is what `tiny` meant to us

 - The code has to run 7x24x365
 - The code has to be simple to deploy